 - Debts due at date of death

 - Bequests to various charities

-- Beguests to a surviving spouse
+- Bequests to a surviving spouse

-The Act allows for the R3.5m deduction from estate duty to rollover from the deceased to a surviving spouse so that the surviving spouse can use a R7m deduction amount on death.
+The Act allows for a R3.5m estate duty abatement.
+This abatement could rollover from the deceased to a surviving spouse so that the surviving spouse can use a R7m abatement on death.
 The portability of the deduction will apply to the extent that the first dying spouse did not use the whole abatement.